Artist

 How much does R.E.M. make in a year?

-R.E.M. is modeled at $1.7M-$5M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+R.E.M. is estimated at $1.7M-$5M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does R.E.M. still make money?